Roslyn–Flower Hill Elementary School

-The Roslyn–Flower Hill Elementary School (also known as the Flower Hill Elementary School, the Flower Hill Neighborhood School, or simply as the Flower Hill School) was a local, public elementary school located within the Incorporated Village of Flower Hill in Nassau County, on Long Island, in New York.
+The Roslyn–Flower Hill Elementary School (also known as the Flower Hill Elementary School, the Flower Hill Neighborhood School, or simply as the Flower Hill School) was a local, public elementary school located within the Incorporated Village of Flower Hill in Nassau County, on Long Island, in New York, United States.
 It was operated by the Roslyn Union Free School District.

 History

 Need for new schools, mid-to-late 1940s

 Following World War II, the United States saw a population boom and the rise of mass suburbanization.
 The Greater Roslyn area was no exception to this, leading to many new suburban housing developments being constructed throughout the area around this time.

 Proposals made, 1948

 In response to the influx of new residents and students within the district's boundaries, Roslyn's then-superintendent, George Edison Bryant, proposed building the Roslyn–Flower Hill Elementary School in Flower Hill (as well as two other new elementary schools in the district).
 He stated during a 1948 school board meeting that 1,600 homes were located in the district prior to World War II, and there were as many new homes being built following it, and new schools needed to be constructed in order to increase the district's capacity as a result.

 Bryant, who at one point was a Flower Hill resident, proposed making this school a 5-classroom neighborhood school to serve children in Flower Hill zoned to attend Roslyn's schools, and serve as a community center for the neighborhood.

 The one-story, five-classroom Roslyn–Flower Hill Elementary School and the nearby Highland Elementary School in Roslyn Estates – approved by the district as part of the same project – would be among the first neighborhood schools of their type in this portion of New York State; they were built to resemble a home as opposed to a stereotypical, "institution-like" structure.
 This design method was used to make the transition from being home to being at school easier for young students.

 The school would also feature playgrounds for year-round use.